PrefectHQ/prefect/docs/integrations/prefect-azure/aci_worker.md

 ### ACRManagedIdentity

-This is required for your flow code containers to be pulled from ACR.
-It consists of
+ACRManagedIdentity is required for your flow code containers to be pulled from ACR.
+It consists of the following:

 - Identity: the same `IDENTITY_ID` as above, as a string
 ```